Tipping and service culture in Las Vegas

 Standard Tip: $3-$5 per day

-Leave it daily (not just at the end of your stay) on the pillow or nightstand with a "Thank You" note.
+Leave it daily on the pillow or nightstand with a "Thank You" note.

 Consider $10+ per day for suites, extended stays, or if you're particularly messy